Cherry Blossom © naitokz

 What to pack

-Slip-on shoes.
-Japanese temples, museums, private homes and even some restaurants will require that you take your shoes off before entering, so having non-lacing shoes will save a lot of time and effort.
+Slip-on shoes, as Japanese temples, museums, private homes and even some restaurants will require that visitors take their shoes off before entering, so having non-lacing shoes will save a lot of time and effort.

 What's on in Japan

 Tokyo turns pink each spring during the Cherry Blossom Festival.
 See fantastical sculptures at the Sapporo Snow Festival in February.
 Watch giants face off at Osaka's Sumo Spring Grand Tournament.

 It is common in Japan to eat rice at every meal, including breakfast.